top of page

 • The schedule allows you to work part time alongside study

-• Small student numbers means more individual attention
+• Small student numbers mean more individual attention

 • Outstanding roster of visiting professionals